chingu-voyages/voyage-project-tier2-restaurantsim/README.md

 - [ ] This is a purely frontend application.
 No backend is required.
 - [ ] You may use any languages, tools, or libraries you prefer when designing and building this app.
 - [ ] You may **_NOT_** use AI-base solution generators like GitHub CoPilot.
-- [ ] We've included a JSON file containing the raw data in the /assets directory in this repo.
-But, if you choose, you may use the Menus API instead.
 - [ ] Useful links and resources:
   - [Menus API](https://menus-api.vercel.app/)